 If you are making a one page project proposal or content to attract investors, you need to incorporate some strategy to make your content informative and persuasive.

 Some one-pagers also require a timeline or roadmap, at the very least, the information presented in a similar sequence.
-Project progress, financial reports, and persuasive content to reassure external stakeholders such as customers and shareholders of the business’s success might include such information.
+Project progress, financial reports, and persuasive content to reassure external stakeholders, such as customers and shareholders, of the business’s success might include such information.
+You can use the timeline templates and roadmap slide templates we provide at SlideModel to make visual appealing one-pagers with timelines.

 Unique Selling Proposition